pinkmeme/tg_bots/LittlEARSbot/readme.md

 Libs: PyTelegramBotApi (Telebot) + pygsheets

-copytest is an example of the google sheet, config is for saving different states for users
+copytest.xlsx is an example of the google sheet config.py is for saving different states for users db.sqlite is a simple sqlite database for 'tgid-state' references